rails/spring/README.md

 ```

 Running `spring testunit`, `spring rake`, `spring rails`, etc gets a bit
 tedious.
-It also suffers from a performance issue in Rubygems ([which I
-am actively working on](https://github.com/rubygems/rubygems/pull/435))
-which means the `spring` command takes a while to start up.
-The more
-gems you have, the longer it takes.

-Spring binstubs solve both of these problems.
+Spring binstubs solve this.
 If you will be running the
 `testunit` command regularly, run:

 ```
 $ spring binstub testunit
 ```

-This generates a `bin/spring` and a `bin/testunit`, which allows you to run
+This generates a `bin/testunit` which will run the testunit command
-`spring` and `spring testunit` in a way that doesn't trigger the Rubygems
-performance bug:
+under spring.

 ```
 $ time bin/testunit test/functional/posts_controller_test.rb